Ethnic Chinese in Russia: Russian Empire

 Large-scale migration from Qing territories to lands actually under the control of the Russian Empire did not begin until the late 19th century.
-From 1878 until the early 1880s, thousands of Hui Chinese escaped from Xinjiang, Gansu, and Ningxia over the Tian Shan Mountains to Central Asia, fleeing persecution in the aftermath of the Hui Minorities' War; they became known as the Dungans.
+From 1878 until the early 1880s, thousands of Hui people escaped from Xinjiang, Gansu, and Ningxia over the Tian Shan Mountains to Central Asia, fleeing persecution in the aftermath of the Hui Minorities' War; they became known as the Dungans.